Nomad-Media/samples-python/saved_search/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Adds a saved search.](ref:addsavedsearch)
+> For more information about the API call used go to [Add Saved Search](https://developer.nomad-cms.com/docs/add-saved-search)

 ## Delete Saved Search